 Some specific goals:

-Create and adopt standard mappings for instance data from existing and future healthcare information formats, data models and vocabularies to RDF and vice versa.
+Assist domain work groups in creating and adopting W3C RDF and/or Web Ontology Language (OWL) semantic definitions for existing and future healthcare information specifications.

-Create and adopt W3C Web Ontology Language (OWL) semantic definitions for existing and future healthcare information specifications.
+To assist domain work groups in their creation and adoption of standard mappings to and from RDF to facilitate their needs.

-Encourage the adoption of RDF as the authoritative semantic interpretation of structured healthcare information.
+Encourage the adoption of RDF as an authoritative semantic interpretation of structured healthcare information.

 Encourage the use of RDF as a lossless information exchange language, particularly in situations where the use of other representations could involve information loss.

-Encourage the use of W3C Linked Data principles.
+Encourage the use of W3C Linked Data best practice in the use of RDF.

-Facilitate convergence on common URIs and URI patterns.
+Facilitate convergence on common URIs and URI patterns in the use of RDF.

 Act as a knowledge resource for other work groups, on the most effective use of RDF and related standards.